Qubinode/qubinode-installer/README.md

 Qubinode-installer is an utility tool that facilates the quick deployment of an array of Red Hat products like [Red Hat Openshift Container Platform](https://www.openshift.com/), [Red Hat Identity Manager](https://access.redhat.com/products/identity-management#getstarted), [Red Hat Satellite](https://www.redhat.com/en/technologies/management/satellite), etc.. on a single piece of hardware by leveraging the [KVM](https://www.linux-kvm.org/page/Main_Page) hypervisor.

 ## The benefits of using qubinode
-Qubinode provides a very cost effective way to quickly stand up a lab environment on a single piece of hardware.
-Your only cost would be the procurement of the hardware itself.
-This is a cheaper approach than having to pay a license fee to use a type 1 hypervisor like VMWare/VSphere or having to pay a fee to use AWS EC2 instances.
+[The Qubinode Project](https://qubinode.io/) provides a very cost effective way to quickly stand up a lab environment on a single piece of [hardware](https://mitxpc.com/products/gn-e300-9d-8tp).
+Your most expensive investment would be the procurement of the [hardware](https://mitxpc.com/products/gn-e300-9d-8tp) itself.
+This is a cheaper approach than having to pay a license fee to use a type 1 [hypervisor](https://www.vmware.com/topics/glossary/content/hypervisor) like VMWare/VSphere or having to pay a fee to use AWS EC2 instances.

 ## Motivation
 The primary focus of this project is make it easy for you to deploy an OpenShift cluster on a single bare metal node with production like characteristics.
+Please visit [The Qubinode Project](https://qubinode.io/) landing page for step by step easy to follow guide on how to get started.

 ## What is OpenShift?
 Red Hat OpenShift Container Platform (OCP) - is Red Hat's private platform as a service product, built around a core of application containers powered by Kubernetes and on the foundations of Red Hat Enterprise Linux.